 The idea for the Icelandic Lava Show came to Ragnhildur and Júlíus when they observed the small eruption at Fimmvörðuháls in winter of 2010.
 It featured a considerable amount of lava flow which hit ice and snow.
 And this common interplay of volcanic eruption with ice and snow inspired them.
 The eruption became a magnet for people and the scene became quite chaotic.
 Some even cooked food over the intense heat from the edge of the new lava field.
 It became their vision that everybody should be able to experience the intensity of lava up close.

-Narrow escape from the Katla monster
+A narrow escape from the Katla monster

 Living under the shadow of Katla

 The exhibition is in the village Vík which lives under the shadow of the volcano Katla.
 Should Katla erupt, the entire area around the village of Vík is in great danger from flash flooding.
-In fact, Iceland is probably one of the most geologically active places in in the world.
-Our island sits on top a mantle plume which rises from the magma in the Earth’s core.
+In fact, Iceland is probably one of the most geologically active places in the world.
+Our island sits on top of a mantle plume which rises from the magma in the Earth’s core.
 So Iceland has some 32 volcanic systems with some 130 active volcanoes.
 18 of these have erupted since the (historically recorded settlement of Iceland in the ninth century.
 All of this and more is explained in a clear and concise manner in the Icelandic lava show exhibition.
 I recommend that you check it out.
 Just take off your coat before the show starts.
 Lava is hot.